anicholakos/complete_fxos_tutorial/source/episode09.rst

 Download Full Source Code
 -------------------------

 I suggest that you begin with a full download of the project source code.
 Since the project depends on libraries like jQuery and jQuery Mobile, it will save you the hassle of downloading the dependent libraries.

 Go ahead & download the code from : https://github.com/rominirani/DeviceStorage

 Extract all the code in some folder.
 For e.g. on my machine, the code is present in e:\firefox-os-blog\episode9\DeviceStorage but it could be any directory of your choice.
-You should see a folder structure inside of DeviceStorage , that looks something like this:
+You should see a folder structure inside of DeviceStorage, that looks something like this:

 Firefox OS Device Storage
 -------------------------

 The Device Storage API in FirefoxOS is used to access the file system.
-Till now we had seen how to use persistence in our application via the LocalStorage and IndexedDB APIs and when you use those APIs you are pretty much dealing with storage but at a high level.
+Until now we had seen how to use persistence in our application via the LocalStorage and IndexedDB APIs and when you use those APIs you are pretty much dealing with storage but at a high level.
 You are not dealing with individual files and